I’m assuming almost anyone who reads my blog realizes that keeping a relatively neat, clean, and organized home is important to me.

 Since we have LOTS and LOTS of hardwood floors in our home, sweeping is one of the daily chores I do — especially around the table 🙂

-I should just invest in a mini shop vac to keep in the kitchen because our kids are so messy, but for now, I just sweep.
+I should probably invest in a mini shop vac to keep in the kitchen, but for now I just sweep.

-I also use the hose attachment on our vacuum to suck up crumbs when it’s really bad (usually a few times a week)… but in between, I use Swiffer Sweepers to pick up smaller crumbs and dust — thus alleviating the need for me to mop the floor on my hands and knees as often!
+I use a regular bristle broom for my daily sweeping, but I also regularly use our Swiffer Sweepers to pick up smaller crumbs and dust — thus alleviating the need for me to mop the floor on my hands and knees as often!

 2. I use Disinfectant Wipes